Vibrant-Media-Lab/VRHapticGlove/README.md

-# VRHapticGlove
+# lucidgloves-firmware

-Critical Making's take on the Lucid gloves open source project
+Check the [Wiki](https://github.com/LucidVR/lucidgloves/wiki/Firmware-Setup-and-Customization-Tutorial/) for instructions on how to set it up.